 We leverage \textsc{PromptPrism} to establish a framework for assessing prompt sensitivity.
 Our approach introduces two classes of operators: semantic operators (permute, add, delete) and syntactic operators (format and delimiter modifications), enabling systematic evaluation of model responses to prompt variations.

-\textbf{Experiment Setup} \underline{Data}: Our analysis utilizes the taxonomy-guided prompts generated in Section \ref{sec:prompt-refinement}.
+\textbf{Experiment Setup} \underline{Data}: We conducted controlled experiments using taxonomy-guided prompts generated in Section \ref{sec:prompt-refinement}.
 We selected task \texttt{Task067:abductivenli answer generation} as our experimental focus, chosen for its below-average performance score (56.49) relative to the mean text generation task score (73.95).
-All other experimental parameters remain consistent with those described in Section \ref{sec:prompt-refinement}. \underline{Model}: We conduct model with \texttt{Claude-Sonnet-3.5} and \texttt{Llama3.2-3b-inst}.
+All other experimental parameters remain consistent with those described in Section \ref{sec:prompt-refinement}. \underline{Model}: We conduct experiments with model \texttt{Claude-Sonnet-3.5} and \texttt{Llama3.2-3b-inst}.

 \underline{Semantic operation}: We conduct a systematic investigation of semantic component reordering sensitivity.
 While the framework supports arbitrary component intervention and positioning, we focus our analysis on three primary semantic components (Instruction, Question, and Few-shot examples).
 These components are systematically repositioned at the beginning, middle, and end of the prompt sequence to assess performance variations.
 The detailed implementation methodology is illustrated in Figure \ref{fig:reorder-component}.